 The Auditorium Neighbourhood Association began in 1990 as part of an initiative by Bryan Stortz, who was then City Councilor.

 Today the Association has never been more vital.
-With our involvement in the city wide Festival of Neighbourhoods, a constitution, this web site and a handful of ambitious initiatives the ANA just keeps getting better.
+With our involvement in the city wide Festival of Neighbourhoods, a constitution, this web site, buzzing on social platforms, and a handful of ambitious initiatives the ANA just keeps getting better.